tarjeihs/Rocket/README.md

 ## Building

-Based on C++20.
-Supported compilers are MSVC, Clang and GCC.
+Built with C++20.
+Supported by MSVC, Clang and GCC on both Linux and Windows.

 ## 📜 License
 This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License.
 See the LICENSE file for details.